victorskl/vanilla-one/README.md

 # vanilla-one

-Explore JSF for Web MVC, CDI for service layer and JAX-RS for RESTful web service from JavaEE.
+Explore JSF for Web MVC, CDI for service layer and JAX-RS for RESTful web service from Jakarta EE.

 ## Technology Stack